ElektraInitiative/libelektra/src/plugins/haskell/README.md

     used
 - `testmod_<PLUGIN_NAME>.c` which includes the tests for the plugin

-Use the cmake command add_haskell_plugin which can used by including LibAddHaskellPlugin.
+Use the cmake command add_haskell_plugin which can be used by including LibAddHaskellPlugin.
 This command will take care about the proper linking of your haskell plugin.
 Furthermore it uses the c wrapper provided by this plugin so this doesn't have to be done again.